 If your horse lives mostly in a stall, and has limited opportunities for exercise, it’s certainly a great idea to get him out in an arena and let him stretch his legs.
-But if that’s something that you’re going to do, I’d like to request one thing of you.
+But if that’s something that you’re going to do – and you might be especially tempted to do when you’re pressed for time – I’d like to request one thing of you.
 Please be careful.

-I’m not big on the “natural = best” line of thinking (CLICK here to see an article that I wrote called “Four Words I Hate”), but it’s undeniable that in their natural condition, horses are unrestrained by encumbrances such as stall walls or fences.
-When horses were wild, they could roam around as they please, moving through the grasslands, avoiding predators, and not the least bit concerned about barrel patterns, meter fences or tempi changes.
+I’m not big on the “natural = best” line of thinking (CLICK here to see an article that I wrote called “Four Words I Dislike”), but it’s undeniable that in their natural condition, horses are unrestrained by encumbrances such as stall walls or fences.
+When horses were wild, they could roam around as they please, moving through the grasslands, avoiding predators, and being not the least bit concerned about barrel patterns, meter fences or tempi changes.
 What they certainly never had to worry about was a lack of exercise.
+Believe it or not, on their own, horses move anywhere from 20 – 50 miles per day!

 Domestication changed things for horses.
-People wanted to ride horses; as such, it was also advantageous to people to be able to catch their horses.
-Thus, horses got to move from, say, millions of acres of open grasslands on the Central Asian steppe, and to adapt to things like corrals, stalls, and hobbles.
-Horses didn’t get to exercise freely.
+People wanted to ride horses, have them pull wagons, and the like.
+As such, it was also advantageous to people to be able to catch their horses.
+Thus, horses got to move from, say, millions of acres of open grasslands on the Central Asian steppe, and had to adapt to things like corrals, stalls, and hobbles.
+Horses no longer got to exercise freely.
 But they were still horses.
-And people knew that their horses needed exercise (probably because they soon recognized that if they didn’t get out of the stall, corral, or hobbles, once in a while they went nuts).
+On some level, people had to know that their horses needed exercise (probably because they soon recognized that if they didn’t get out of the stall, corral, or hobbles, once in a while they went nuts).

 So, for horses that, due to their owner-convenience-imposed confinement, had a limited ability to exercise, turnout became a way for horse owners to allow their horses to move freely, with their tails in the air, and to buck, play, and, even if just for a moment, recapture some of their nature.